WHO WE ARE

 Vulnerable children who need assistance are identified through local contacts and many referrals now come through social services in Eastern Province.

-In the UK Malcolm and Elaine work out what it costs to send each of our 36 children to their respective schools and colleges.
-We budget for school fees, exam fees, uniforms, shoes, books, paper and extra tuition for those taking their Grade 9 and Grade 12 exams.
+In the UK Malcolm and Elaine work out what it costs to send each of our 46 children to their respective schools and colleges.
+We budget for college fees, uniforms, shoes, books, paper and extra tuition for those taking their Grade 9 and Grade 12 exams.
 For any children at boarding school we also budget for groceries, pocket money and transport each term.

 At the beginning of each term we transfer the money needed for that term to the Project bank account in Chipata.
-Naomi Thawe, who leads the Project in Chipata, goes out with the Committee and the students to buy uniforms, shoes, books, etc. as needed and travels to all the different schools to pay school fees direct to each school.
+Naomi Thawe, who leads the Project in Chipata, goes out with the Committee and the students to buy uniforms, shoes, books, etc. as needed and travels to all the different schools to pay school fees, where payable, direct to each school.

 The members of the Committee are all volunteers and no administration costs are payable from Project funds.
 Every penny raised goes directly to help the children.